ysndr/MSc-Thesis/chapter/related-work.md

 Since the number of implementations of the LSP is continuously growing, this thesis will present a selected set of notable projects.

-1. Three highly advanced and complete implementations that are the de-facto standard tooling for their respective language:
+1. Three complete implementations that tightly integrate with the implementation level tooling of the respective language:
    *rust-analyzer* [@rust-analyzer], *ocaml-lsp*/*merlin* [@ocaml-lsp,@merlin] and the *Haskell Language Server* [@hls]
-2. Two projects that provide compelling alternatives for existing specialized solutions:
-   *Metals* (for Scala) [@metals], *Java LSP* [@java-lsp]
+2. A project that indirectly interacts with the language implementation through an interactive programming shell (REPL).
+   *Frege LSP [@frege-lsp]*
+3. A Language Server that is completely independent of the target language's runtime.
-3. Language Servers for small languages in terms of complexity and userbase, highlighting one of the many use cases for the LSP.
+   Highlighting how basic LSP support can be implemented even for small languages in terms of userbase and complexity.
-   *rnix-lsp* [@rnix-lsp], *frege-lsp*
+   *rnix-lsp* [@rnix-lsp]

-#### LSP as standard tooling
+4. Two projects that facilitate the LSP as an interface to an existing tool via HTTP or command line.
+   *CPAchecker*[@cpachecker-lsp] and *CodeCompass*[@comprehension-features]
+5. An approach to generate language servers from domain specific language specifications [@multi-editor-support].

+#### Integrating with the Compiler/Runtime

 Today LSP-based solutions serve as the go-to method to implement language analysis tools.
-Emerging languages in particular take advantage from the the flexibility and reach of the LSP.
+Emerging languages in particular take advantage from the flexibility and reach of the LSP.

-Most languages profit greatly from the possibility to leverage existing tooling for the language.
+Especially the freedom of choice for the implementing language, is facilitated by multiple languages by integrating modules of the original compiler or runtime into the language server.

+##### HLS

 For instance the Haskell language server facilitates a plugin system that allows it to integrate with existing tooling projects [@hls-plugin-search].
 Plugins provide capabilities for linting [@hls-hlint-plugin], formatting [@hls-floskell-plugin,hls-ormolu-plugin], documentation [@hls-haddock-comments-plugin] and other code actions [@hls-tactics-plugin] across multiple compiler versions.
 This architecture allows writing an LSP in a modular fashion in the targeted language at the expense of requiring HSL to use the same compiler version in use by the IDE and its plugins.
 This is to ensure API compatibility between plugins and the compiler.

+##### Ocaml LSP

 Similarly, the Ocaml language service builds on top of existing infrastructure by relying on the Merlin project introduced in [@sec:Merlin].
 Here, the advantages of employing existing language components have been explored even before the LSP.

+##### Rust-Analyzer

 The rust-analyzer [@rust-analyzer] takes an intermediate approach.
 It does not reuse or modify the existing compiler, but instead implements analysis functionality based on low level components.